oblivionreb/oblivionreb.github.io/_posts/2021-7-24-self-employment-tax-explained.md

 In the US, whether you have a W-2 job or not, if you earn income as an independent contractor or through informal side gigs, your profit is generally subject to self-employment tax.

-This tax consists of <a href="https://www.law.cornell.edu/uscode/text/26/1401">15.3% of your adjusted gross income</a>.
+The self employment tax rate consists of <a href="https://www.law.cornell.edu/uscode/text/26/1401">15.3% of your adjusted gross income</a>.

 You're essentially responsible for paying the FICA portion of your tax that an employer would have witheld had you been an employee.
 The FICA tax consists of Social Security and Medicare.

-You pay 12.4% on the first 137,700 of earnings(2020) for Social Security and 2.9% on all of your earnings for the Medicare portion.
+You pay a rate of 12.4% on the first 137,700 of earnings(2020) for Social Security and 2.9% on all of your earnings for the Medicare portion.

 You pay an additional 0.9% Medicare tax on the amount that your annual income exceeds $200,000 for single filers, $250,000 for married filing jointly, and $125,000 married filing separate.